What to Wear in Thailand? With Free Printable Checklist

 • Toothbrush.

 • Make-up: keep this to a minimum.
-You’ll rarely wear it (even if you put it on, you can expect it to fall off your face in the heat!)
-I like a palette which covers all bases.
+You’ll rarely wear it; even if you put it on, you can expect it to fall off your face in the heat!
+I like a palette that covers all bases.

-• Mosquito repellent – you need to decide if you want DEET or DEET-free products like Avon Soft Skin US / UK.
-We’ve used both, nothing works if mosquitoes like you.
+• Mosquito repellent – you’ll need to decide if you want DEET or DEET-free products like Avon Soft Skin US / UK.
+We’ve used both, but nothing works if mosquitoes are like you.

-• You don’t need a mosquito net, just make sure you book accommodation with it.
+• You don’t need a mosquito net; make sure you book accommodation with it.

 • Malaria tablets – I cheaped out and took the (free) budget malaria tablets for our trip to Southeast Asia.
-I definitely didn’t feel myself, I bruised easily and felt a bit paranoid.
+I definitely didn’t feel myself; I bruised easily and felt a bit paranoid.
 For South America, I paid for Malarone and felt better.
-Others have had different experiences on both!
+Others have had different experiences with both!
 Share your experience in the comments below.

 • See your doctor for vaccinations.